kiwild6/kim_bio392/day02-paper-reading.md

 in SNP array based experiments also allel specific information and loss of heterozygotosity was added an some information about germline variant landscapes

-cancer samples have been annotated with a special NCIt term many distinct cancer types were found in diffrent projectsaccording to National Cancer Theasaurus NCIt bringing this data together many new nodes where idenified
+cancer samples have been annotated with a special NCIt term many distinct cancer types were found in diffrent projects according to National Cancer Theasaurus NCIt bringing this data together many new nodes where idenified

 breast carcinomes show a consistent CNV profile similar to T-cell non-Hodgines lymphoma, myelodysplastic syndrome and other malignant